gcgarner/IOTstack/README.md

   * portainer
   * adminer

+In addition there is a write-up and some scripts to get a dynamic DNS via duckdns and VPN up and running.

 Firstly what is docker.
 The corrent question is what are containers.
 Docker is just one of the utilities to run container.

 Container can be thought of as ultra minimal virtual machines.
 You download a base image and create a new container and only the differences between the base and your "VM" are stored.